pactflow/docs.pactflow.io/website/docs/docs/on-premises/maintenance/database.md

 #### PACTFLOW_DATABASE_CLEAN_KEEP_VERSION_SELECTORS

-Only required when running the `db-clean` entrypoint in the Pactflow Docker container.
+Only required when running the `db-clean` entrypoint in the PactFlow Docker container.
 A JSON string containing a list of the "keep" selectors described in (Understanding the keep selectors)[#understanding-the-keep-selectors].
-To ensure the integity of the Pactflow data, the selectors `{ "deployed": true }` and `{ "released": true }` will be automatically added to the selector list if they are not specified.
+To ensure the integity of the PactFlow data, the selectors `{ "deployed": true }` and `{ "released": true }` will be automatically added to the selector list if they are not specified.
 Remember to escape the quotes if necessary in your configuration files.

 **Required:** false<br/>